What is diethylstilbestrol?

 Be sure to tell your family doctor that you were exposed to DES.

 It is important to have pelvic exams and Pap smears every year.
-You might have a little trouble getting pregnant, but most DES daughters are usually able to get pregnant and have healthy babies.

 I am a DES son.
 What special health care needs do I have?